devrosch/sciformats/README.md

 - lib-rs: Native Rust library that supports reading multiple formats.
 Core library used by other lib-xxx libraries except lib-cpp.
 - lib-js: JavaScript/TypeScript bindings for lib-rs.
 This requires the JS runtime to support WebAssembly (WASM).
 All current browsers and major runtimes do.
 - web-ui: An HTML/CSS/JS UI for data viewing that leverages lib-js.
+- examples: Code examples code for using the library and its bindings.

 ## Documentation